 Store-bought deli mushrooms are expensive and lackluster in taste.
 So, why overpay when you can easily make your own at home!?

-Marinated mushrooms are the perfect snack, appetizer or pantry staple!
-They are made by marinating fresh mushrooms in a zesty, flavorful mixture of extra virgin olive oil and vinegar along with various seasonings and spices.
+Marinated mushrooms, also known as seasoned or pickled mushrooms, are the perfect snack, appetizer or pantry staple!
+They are made by soaking fresh mushrooms in a zesty, flavorful marinade of extra virgin olive oil and vinegar along with various seasonings and spices.

 These marinated mushrooms are not fermented.
 The kosher salt and acid (vinegars) in the marinade serve to flavor the mushrooms only.
 They do not stimulate microbe growth which causes fermentation, nor does it preserve the mushrooms.